astrolabsoftware/spark-tutorials/README.md

     - Testing using doctest.
     - Automating with Travis.
 - Part VI: Interfacing with Spark
-    - From Spark to PySpark: understanding log4j.
+    - From Spark to PySpark: understanding log4j
     - Interfacing C++ libraries with PySpark
-    - C/C++/Fortran to Scala.
+    - C/C++/Fortran to Scala

 - Appendix A: Apache Spark @ NERSC
-    - Apache Spark and HPC machines.
+    - Apache Spark and HPC machines
     - Batch jobs @ NERSC
     - JupyterLab @ NERSC